Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Holidays 25 + 8 bank holidays (buy & sell scheme available).

-• Pension – auto-enrolled after 3 months; Employee 5% and Employer 5% via salary sacrifice.
+• Pension – Can join immediately or auto enrolled after 3 months - Employee 5% and Employer 5% via salary sacrifice.

-• Group Income Protection and Death in Service (4 x basic salary) upon commencement of employment.
+• Enrolled in Group Income Protection and Death in Service (4 x basic salary) upon commencement of employment.

-Nijhuis Saur Industries UK & Ireland are committed to maintaining Environmental & Social Impact goals and are an equal opportunity employer; we are committed to providing equal opportunities in all aspects of employment in line with the Equality Act 2010.
+Nijhuis Saur Industries UK & Ireland are committed to maintaining Environmental & Social Impact goals.
+To reach Net Zero emissions across our value chain by 2040.
+To continuously meet high standards of social and environmental performance, transparency, accountability, maintaining B-Corp Certification.
+To be a socially responsible company creating a positive impact to all stakeholders including workers, communities, customers, and our planet.
+Nijhuis Saur Industries UK & Ireland are an equal opportunity employer; we are committed to providing equal opportunities in all aspects of employment in line with the Equality Act 2010.

 Please do not call or email us unless we have contacted you first.
 We believe that we can find our new colleagues ourselves, therefore agency support is not desired.
-Profiles and résumés sent unsolicited by agencies will be treated as direct applications from the candidate.
+Profiles and resumes sent unsolicited by agencies, even if you send them directly to a hiring manager, will be treated as direct applications from the candidate.

 Join our #missionwater